True (Avicii album): True Reveal

 On 13 August 2013, Avicii premiered his #TrueReveal project.
 Avicii's management set up an experiment, featuring a glass cube, of which was surrounded by large speakers, and in the cube contained the album artwork for True.
 Twitter users could tweet a true meaning about themselves using the hash-tag #TrueReveal, and the more users who did this, the more volume of Avicii's second single from the album was directed at the glass cube, until it would break, releasing the album artwork.
 The experiment ended on 14 August 2013, at 3:29 pm EST. The experiment achieved over 100,000 tweets at 3:13, but the glass still did not break.
 A crane was called in and a worker threw the hook of the crane into the glass, breaking it, and revealing the album cover.

 Later on, the second part of True Reveal was announced.
 "Track Ambassador" is a project that aims to make 15-second teasers on Instagram to each song on the album.
 The most voted teasers will be selected as the official ones and the creators will be involved in the making of the official full music video.
 The winners were revealed on 17 September 2013.

 True (Avicii by Avicii)

 True: Avicii By Avicii is the remixed version of Avicii's 2013 album True.
-The album features most of the tracks from True, but all remixed by Avicii himself, hence the title "Avicii By Avicii."
+The album features most of the tracks from True, but all remixed by Avicii himself, hence the title "Avicii By Avicii".
 It was released on March 23, 2014.

 Background

-On 17 February 2014, manager Ash Pournouri, confirmed through his Facebook, Twitter and Instagram pages that Avicii was due to release a remix edition of True, containing a remake of all the tracks in True remixed by Avicii himself, however, "Heart Upon My Sleeve", "Canyons", "Edom", "Long Road to Hell", "All You Need Is Love," and "Always on the Run" were not remixed.
+On 17 February 2014, manager Ash Pournouri, confirmed through his Facebook, Twitter and Instagram pages that Avicii was due to release a remix edition of True, containing a remake of all the tracks in True remixed by Avicii himself, However, "Heart Upon My Sleeve", "Canyons", "Edom", "Long Road to Hell", "All You Need Is Love", nor "Always on the Run" were not remixed.
 On 20 February, it was confirmed that the remix edition was due to be released on 24 March 2014.